 Reason 1 to have the chimney cleaned: INFERNO

 When combustion happens creating fire, various byproducts remain, (carbon monoxide, creosote, etc.) which a chimney flue vents to the outside.
 The flue liner creates a draft that pushes hot dirty air out and pulls cold fresh air in.

 Still with me?

-Creosote from wood might smell nice, like smoked meat, but it is oily tar.
+Creosote from wood might smell enticing, like smoked meat, but in reality it is actually an oily tar.
 In the heat of the fire, creosote is in a gaseous state but as it goes up the chimney, the temperature cools and the tar begins to solidify, attaching itself to the flue liner.
-The higher up the chimney, it gets colder and more creosote is deposited.
+The higher up the chimney you go, the colder it gets and increasing amounts of creosote are deposited.
 If the flue liner gets coated in tar, it is no longer able to perform its function of drawing the chemicals up and out.